Vegas Vacation

 Vegas Vacation is a 1997 American comedy film directed by Stephen Kessler in his feature directorial debut.
 It is the fourth installment in National Lampoon’s Vacation film series, and was written by Elisa Bell, based on a story by Bell and Bob Ducsay.
 The film stars Chevy Chase, Beverly D'Angelo, Randy Quaid, Wayne Newton, Ethan Embry, and Wallace Shawn.
 It tells the story of Clark Griswold taking his family to Las Vegas to renew his vows to Ellen as the series' usual hilarity occurs.

+Vegas Vacation was released by Warner Bros. on February 14, 1997.
 The film opened at #4 at the box office and grossed over $36.4 million domestically.
-Vegas Vacation is the first theatrical Vacation film not to carry the National Lampoon label or a screenwriting credit from John Hughes.
-Also, this is the final film released before National Lampoon magazine folded.
-This was also the last Vacation movie to be released until New Line Cinema, a production company of Warner Bros., produced a standalone sequel that was released 18 years later in 2015.
+Vegas Vacation is the first theatrical Vacation film to not carry the National Lampoon label or have any involvement from John Hughes.
+Also, this is the final film to take place during the original storyline, as well as the last released before National Lampoon magazine folded.
+There would not be another theatrically released (Note: Technically, this film was followed by Christmas Vacation 2: Cousin Eddie's Island Adventure.
+However, the film was made for television and is generally ignored by viewers.)
+Vacation film until 2015, when a standalone sequel was produced.